 - Does the staff use clean utensils?
 (My server said yes)

-I heard all the right answers, but I was still uncomfortable with the risk of cross contamination inside the display case.
+I heard all the right answers, but I was still uncomfortable with the risk of cross-contamination inside the display case.

-I then asked if it was possible if he could get me a slice that wasn’t in the display case, this way I would know it would be safe.
+I then asked if it was possible if he could get me a slice that wasn’t in the display case; this way, I would know it would be safe.
 My server didn’t think he could do it, but in the end, the manager went and got a slice of the cake for me herself and told me it came from a clean, untouched cheesecake in their back fridge/freezer (not the cheesecake from the display case).

-After I did the Facebook Live test, someone on my Facebook page commented that Godiva Chocolate may not be gluten free, and the Godiva website, at the time, said its products were not free from gluten.
+After I did the Facebook Live test, someone on my Facebook page commented that Godiva Chocolate might not be gluten free, and the Godiva website, at the time, said its products were not free from gluten.

 As noted in my Facebook Live test, the Nima Sensor did not find gluten in the cheesecake (and now we understand why), and I felt fine after eating it (my personal experience only).